Was Andrew Holland an apprentice of George Baxter?

 Engraved by Kilburn & Mallory, Boston, printed by A. Holland, Boston.
 Copyright by George G. Spurr. - Public domain

-The letter states that Charles worked for Kilburn & Cross (possibly through his father’s connection, see note at foot).
-It goes on to say “His (Charles’s) father was apprenticed to George Baxter in London Eng and came to America in the early (18)50’s.
+Recently I was contacted by Millie’s Grand Daughter and sent a copy of a letter that was written by Sarah, (Millie’s mother) most probably between 1919 and 1941 but most likely after 1928 when Charles had died.
+It states that Charles worked for Kilburn & Cross (possibly through his father’s connection, see note at foot).
+It goes on to say “His (Charles’s) father was apprenticed to George Baxter in London Eng and came to America in the early (18) 50’s.
 He had one of the first colour printers shops in the country.”
-For information on other known Apprentice's of George Baxter please see here

 Noted below is some background information in approximate date order regarding Andrew Holland a printer based at various addresses, all in the Boston area, and seems to have done a lot of with the Boston engraver SS Kilburn.
 There is no reason to think that they are not all the same A Holland.